aadityachapagain/AboutMe/content/_index.md

 ### Fusemachines - Machine Learning Engineer

 - Built context aware chatbot system using cutting edge DeepLearning Algorithms and Analysis
-- Web Scraping, Data Visualization and Regression Modelling.
+- Web Scraping, Data Visualization and Regression.
 - Built Recommendation system with continuous dataflow pipeline from backend services.
-- Conceptualized and implemented a sentiment and behavioral analysis tool to rate applicants ability to solve the job given his life works.
+- Conceptualized and implemented a sentiment and behavioral analysis tool to rate applicants ability to solve the job given their CVs.

 ###### _December 2018 - February 2019_